theobald-software/kb.theobald-software.github.io/content/_xtract-universal/how-to-schedule_xtract-universal-extractions-to-load-data-from-sap.md

 If you want the task to run more than one extraction, open **[edit]** and go to the tab "Actions" and create new actions as described in *Step 7*. <br>

 This was just a brief demonstration.
-The "Task Scheduler" offers more options, please check [Microsoft technet](http://technet.microsoft.com/en-us/library/cc721931.aspx)
+The "Task Scheduler" offers more options, please check [Microsoft technet](http://technet.microsoft.com/en-us/library/cc721931.aspx) for more detailed information.

 **SQL Server Agent** <br>

 You can also use the SQL Server Agent to schedule the job. <br>

-Create a step of type "Operating System (CmdExec)" and set the command to

-"C:\Program Files\XtractUniversal\xu.exe" -s localhost -p 8065 -n SAPPlants".
+Create a step of type "Operating System (CmdExec)" and set the command to "C:\Program Files\XtractUniversal\xu.exe" -s localhost -p 8065 -n SAPPlants".